September 28, 2018

 If you wander around your yard and notice holes and piles of dirt, you might not be able to tell the difference between mole and gopher damage.
 But take note that molehills look like an ant hill, with a volcano-like shape, whereas Gopher dirt piles take on a more horseshoe or crescent shape.
 Gophers don’t tunnel immediately under the surface, the way moles do, so you may only experience soft sinking lines in your lawn from gopher tunnels.
 And moles eat insects, so you won’t see the disappearing plants from moles the way you do with Gophers.

-Getting Rid of Moles and Gophers
+Getting Rid Of Moles & Gophers

 Some people try using traps to get rid of moles and gophers, but these are largely ineffective.
 Moles are too small to get caught in these types of traps and primarily stay underground.
 While you may be lucky to lure a gopher into one, you’ll run into trouble trying to relocate it.
 Regardless of which pest you are experiencing, nothing beats professional control from the pros at Innovative Pest Control.
 Give us a call and we can discuss options for you in getting rid of both moles and/or gophers from your property.
 Life is just better without lawn destroying pests on your property.